magnusandy/skeleteonFlip/README.md

     - stop sound when not on game screen
     - a button noise
     - buttons for end pages (contine for victory or menu for end);
+    - Display names of difficulty in the options

 Second Iteration (upgrades):
     - track coins